 Another endangered Florida panther struck and killed by vehicle — the 62nd such fatality since 2021

 An endangered Florida panther was struck and killed by a vehicle, officials said.
-It marked the eight panther to be killed by a car in the state this year — and the 62nd fatality since 2021, according to statistics kept by state wildlife officials.
+It marked the eighth panther to be killed by a car in the state this year — and the 62nd such fatality since 2021, according to statistics kept by state wildlife officials.

 The 2-year-old male panther's remains were found Monday along Interstate 75 in Collier County, near the western end of Alligator Alley, officials said.